-Over the last twelve years, The ArtReach Foundation® has developed a training method called the ArtReach Model® that has been helpful to thousands of children and adults in the US and abroad.
+Over the last fifteen years, The ArtReach Foundation® has developed a training method called the ArtReach Model® that has been helpful to thousands of children in the US and abroad.

 The ArtReach Model® Overview